 It’s that time of the year again: your close friend, sibling, cousin, or other loved one is getting hitched.
 On top of all the other expenses of buying a dress or suit, traveling, or finding a place to stay, you also need to get the lovely couple a gift to celebrate their new life together.
-However, the big question is just how much should you really be spending on a wedding gift?
-Have no fear, below are some tips on how to appropriately plan your gift giving while also staying in your budget.
+However, the big question is just how much should you really spend on a wedding gift?
+Below are some tips on how to appropriately plan your gift giving while also staying in your budget.

 According to the experts, $100 is the appropriate starting amount to spend on a wedding gift.
 With that being said, there are a lot of factors to consider when adjusting this price.

-Although there is a so-called “expected” amount you are supposed to spend on a wedding gift, the couple understands that everyone has their own budget.
-Even if you can’t afford what’s left on their registry, you can opt for something else that still stays within their wants and interests.
+The newly weds understand that everyone has their own budget.
+If you can’t afford something on their registry, you can opt for something else that still stays within their wants and interests.
 You may even choose to get a couple of smaller gifts as opposed to one big one!

 Consider your relationship to the couple

 Just an acquaintance or coworker?
 It’s acceptable for your budget to be between the $50-75 range.
 Friend or a relative?
 Your budget should be closer to $125-150.
 Close friend or relative?
 You might want to look at a gift that’s more in the ballpark of $150-200.

 If you are in the wedding itself or attending multiple events, you can break it down using 75/25 as a rule of thumb.
 In other words, spend 25% of your budget on an engagement gift and the remaining 75% on a wedding gift.
 (If you’re also attending a bridal shower, you can alter this to be 60/20/20!)
 If you have a larger role in the wedding, something sentimental can outweigh even the most extravagant of gifts!